Federal Competition and Consumer Protection Commission: Activities

 Given the significance of the petroleum industry in Nigeria, one of the primary tasks of the FCCPC has been to rein in anti-competitive conduct in the natural gas market.
 In the realm of consumer protection, the FCCPC has intervened in the healthcare sector to protect the rights of patients.
+The Commission in fulfilment of its statutory mandate deploys several regulatory tools to monitor and modify behaviour of service providers and manufacturers.
+Some key areas of operation include complaint resolution, surveillance and enforcement, consumer education, as well as research and strategy.
+The former head of the FCCPC stated in 2024 that major tech companies should anticipate regulatory scrutiny from the Commission.